gvwilson/sensibleadventures/beneath-coriandel/beneath-coriandel.md

 moonrise, or when it would have been before the Pilots' last battle took the tops off the mountains east of Coriandel.
 I don't care.
-The door will open, I'll go through and kill the bonescuttle, my damn head will stop itching, Kerrem will write a poem about my adventures, Sehdie and I will get married, and we 'll all live happily ever after.
+The door will open, I'll go through and kill the bonescuttle, my damn head will stop itching, Kerrem will write a poem about my adventures, Sehdie and I will get married, and we'll all live happily ever after.
 And up will become down, black will become white, and the emir's thieves will stop collecting taxes.